Marine Stone Columns

 As shown in the illustration, gravel is transported via a 6-inch gravel hose.
 In a variant of this system, the gravel can alternatively be placed into the hopper by a bucket.

 Key to the PCIS is the airtight gate on the top of the receiver tank that locks the gravel from atmospheric pressure and puts it under an over-pressure that ranges between 2 to 6 bars, depending on the operating depth of the rig.

 Under the applied excess air-pressure in the interconnected chamber consisting of receiver tank, silo tube and tremie pipe, gravel is injected into the soil at the tip of the tremie pipe near the Vibroflot’s nose, hence the name “Pressure Chamber Injection System”.

 Compared with a Single Large Tank System, the advantage of the PCIS is that below the gate there is always exactly one full batch of gravel filled in with each opening of the airtight gate.
-This not only allows for fewer open-close cycles of this gate, but also for an extremely accurate recording of gravel batches placed in the ground at defined depths.
+This not only allows for few open-close cycles of this gate, but also for a most accurate recording of gravel batches placed in the ground at defined depths.
 In an aptly named “Double Lock” variant of the same system, two airtight gates enclose the receiver tank on its top and bottom end.

 The following picture shows one of the earliest setups for a project in Patras, Greece.

 More recent setups are given here.